Web Loom logo

 const vm = taskListViewModel;

-const tasks = useObservable(vm.tasks$, []);
+const tasks = useSignal(vm.data$);

-const loading = useObservable(vm.isLoading$, false);
+const loading = useSignal(vm.isLoading$);

-const pending = useObservable(vm.pendingCount$, 0);
+const pending = useSignal(vm.pendingCount$);

 useEffect(() => {